davide-perez/quasi-vanilla-proxy/README.md

 The `config.json` file is created at the first start-up (or re-created if it does not exist in the executable folder).

-The `CurrentProtocol` property defines if the proxy run as an HTTP proxy (listening on an HTTP address) or as a TCP proxy (listening on a port).
-Depending on the value of such property, the properties in the `Protocol.Tcp` section or in the `Protocol.Http` section will be relevant.
+The `Proxy.CurrentProtocol` property defines if the proxy run as an HTTP proxy or as a TCP proxy.
+Allowed values are `Tcp` and `Http`.
+Depending on the value of such property, the properties in the `Proxy.Protocol.Tcp` section or in the `Proxy.Protocol.Http` section will be relevant.

-The `CurrentAuthentication` property defines if the proxy will handle authentication on the client's behalf, i.e. creating and adding an auth header on the data prior forwarding it, using the specified authentication method.
-Depending on the value of such property, the properties in the `Protocol.Tcp` section or in the `Protocol.Http` section will be relevant.
+The `Proxy.CurrentAuthentication` property defines if the proxy will handle authentication on the client's behalf, i.e. creating and adding an auth header on the data prior forwarding it, using the specified authentication method.
+Allowed values are `Basic` and `OAuth2.0`.
+Depending on the value of such property, the properties in the `Proxy.Authentucation.Basic` section or in the `Proxy.Authentication.OAuth2_0` section will be relevant.

-Sensible properties such as `Authentication.Basic.Password` and `Authentication.OAuth2_0.ClientSecret` are automatically encrypted at the program start-up.
+Sensible properties such as `Proxy.Authentication.Basic.Password` and `Proxy.Authentication.OAuth2_0.ClientSecret` are automatically encrypted at the program start-up.
 Before:

 ```